letigredununavu/lelouchDiscordBot/README.md

 Add new words

-Cleaner the code a bit
+Clean the code a bit